amjadshakir/to-do-list-api/README.md

 - **PUT /api/v1/tasks/{id}**: Update the existing task.
 - **DELETE /api/v1/tasks/{id}**: Delete a specific task by id.

-To Manually test the Application I have added the Postman collection in the root directory of the project
+To manually test the Application I have added the Postman collection in the root directory of the project

-File name : To Do List API.postman_collection.json
+File name : - **To Do List API.postman_collection.json}**

 ## Contributing